MarioAzulay/docs/README.md

-# IZI Link Developer Documentation
+# IZI Pay Developer Documentation

-This is the source code for the IZI Link developer documentation, built with [Mintlify](https://mintlify.com/).
+This is the source code for the IZI Pay developer documentation, built with [Mintlify](https://mintlify.com/).

 ## Local Development